napari/npe2/docs/_build/contributions.md

 ### Union Fields

-In addition to the common fields, sample_data should also provide on of the following interfaces:
+In addition to the common fields, `sample_data` should additional include one of the following interfaces: